softwareguru/beam-summit-website/content/faq.md

 * Networking reception.

 ## What is the policy regarding COVID-19 for in-person attendees?
-* Attendees will be required to show proof of full COVID-19 vaccination (one or two doses depending on which vaccine).
+* Attendees will be required to show proof of full COVID-19 vaccination (one or two doses depending on which vaccine), or provide a negative 72hr PCR test.
 * Attendees will be required to use face masks in conference rooms and indoor activities.
 * There will be sanitizer stations around the event venue.